-- White/light blue banded bottom polo - Khaki pants or shorts - Plaid skirt or skort (Skirt/skort lengths should be below fingertips when arms are by her side) - Plain white mid-crew sock or navy knee sock - Belt: Black/brown/tan solid leather or braided belt

-Shoes: Black/brown flat, closed-heal, closed-toe, non-marking sole
+- · White/light blue banded bottom polo - · Khaki pants or shorts-- shorts must be no shorter than two inches above the knee. - · Plaid skirt ----must be no shorter than two inches above the knee - · Plain white mid-crew sock or navy knee sock - · Belt: Black/brown/tan solid leather or braided belt - · Shoes: All white, all black, or combination of black/white sneakers with non-marking sole (no high-tops, no patterns/designs)

-- White St. James Polo

-- Khaki pants or shorts

-- Plain white/black mid crew sock

-- Belt: Black/brown/tan solid leather or braided belt

-- Shoes: Black/brown flat, closed-heal, closed-toe, non-marking sole
+- · White or light blue St. James Polo - · Khaki pants or shorts-- shorts must be no shorter than two inches above the knee. - · Plain white/black mid crew sock - Belt: Black/brown/tan solid leather or braided belt - · Shoes: All white, all black, or combination of black/white sneakers with non-marking sole (no high-tops, no patterns/designs)